The Cactus League: Synopsis

 The fourth chapter features Stephen Smith, a partial owner of the Los Angeles Lions who is close friends with veteran player Trey Townsend, who he has groomed over the years to act more like Smith himself.
 It is implied the two men are in a secret romantic relationship with each other, and when Trey develops an interest in another, younger baseball player, a jealous Stephen arranges for Trey to be traded.
 The next chapter focuses on Greg Carver, a once-talented pitcher whose career is derailed due to Tommy John surgery.
 He struggles to return from the surgery due to pain when he pitches and an addiction to painkillers, and he is ultimately cut from the team.
 Chapter six revolves around the lives of the baseball players' wives during spring training, which includes lavish parties and a strict social hierarchy.
 The chapter is largely told from the perspective of Melissa Moyers, whose secretly fears losing her status because her husband is planning to divorce her.

 Chapter seven features two primary narrators: Lester Morrow, an aging musician who plays the stadium's organ, and William Goslin, a Lions first-round draft pick who showed great potential during his amateur career at his home in New Jersey, but is struggling to adjust to professional baseball.
 William meets Jason Goodyear at a casino, and Jason manipulates him into lending him $500,000 to help cover his gambling debts.
 Williams is later cut from the team.
 The eighth chapter is about a six-year-old boy named Alex, whose mother is a drug addict who has been squatting in various houses, including Michael Taylor's earlier in the novel.
 She works in concessions at the stadium, and the chapter ends with her leaving Alex in a hot car in the stadium parking lot while she goes with a man to snort cocaine.
 The final chapter focuses on Jason Goodyear, whose becomes indebted to a loan shark due to his gambling.
 After paying the loan shark with the money he borrowed from William, the book ends with Jason returning to the stadium and finding an unconscious Alex in the back of the car.
 He breaks a window and calls an ambulance, saving the boy's life.

 Development and style

 The Cactus League began as Nemens' MFA thesis.

 Though billed as a novel, the book takes the form of nine interlinked stories, following different characters connected to a fictional baseball team, the Los Angeles Lions.
 A fictional sportswriter narrates the novel, and his thoughts and writing precede each chapter.

-Reception

-The novel received mostly "Positive" reviews, according to literary review aggregator Book Marks.